yosefkurniawan/swift-pwa/README.md

 ### Public
 Click [here](core/public/readme.md) for more detail.

-# Overriding
+# Rules of the Game 🚨
-Do not ever touch files under under [core](core) folder!
+**For project team**, do not ever touch files under under [core](core) folder!
 Instead, please create `src` folder in the root (if not exists) then put all custom (including overriden files) in this `src` folder.

-# PWA Config
-Since version 2.5.0 Swift PWA must be get any config from graphql where config can be change from backoffice magento.
-Detail documentation can be read at [here](https://docs.google.com/document/d/1DaZhkHjANgPfISH8eHS7T2njNCQhty1uORHTZ9fYIDk)
+Otherwise, you could have problems when the time you upgrade the version.

 # Patches
 ### How to apply patch file for swift pwa project